mradcliffe/xeroclient/README.md

 3. Is lightweight and pluggable into a variety of frameworks that do normalization and data modeling their own way.
 4. Is testable.

-Ultimately it is up to the software that uses xeroclient to deal with [serialization](http://symfony.com/doc/current/components/serializer.html), data modeling, and configuration or content management.
+Ultimately it is up to the software that uses xeroclient to deal with [serialization](http://symfony.com/doc/current/components/serializer.html), data modeling, OAuth2 redirect work flow, and configuration or content management.

 [![Build Status](https://travis-ci.org/mradcliffe/xeroclient.svg?branch=master)](https://travis-ci.org/mradcliffe/xeroclient)